-Lawndale Swim & Tennis Club sends out a lot of information via e-mail to our members.
-If you aren’t hearing from us send an e-mail to us at [email protected] and let us know.
+Lawndale Swim and Tennis Club sends out a lot of information via email to our members.
+If you aren’t hearing from us, send an email to [email protected] and let us know.

 The Dive In

 For ice-cream, drinks, and other goodies check out our snack bar, The Dive In @ Lawndale.
-The Dive In accepts cash and checks.
+The Dive In accepts cash, checks, and Venmo.
 Prepaid cards are also available for sale.

 Regular Summer Hours (when Guilford County Schools are not in session)

 Fridays: 11:00 am – 9:00 pm with Family Float Nights /Food Trucks 6:00 – 8:00 pm